 These teachers will be able to tell parents what skills you learned in their class, as well as what kind of student you were, and what you're like as a person.

 If you have an academic advisor or school counselor that you spent a fair amount of time with, they can be another great reference.
-They can vouch for how you've grown as a person over the time that they've known you, and how you've always shown an interest in caring for children that you're now starting to pursue as a career.
+They can vouch for how you've grown as a person over the time that they've known you, and how you've always shown an interest in caring for children.

 If you've ever worked at a charity, on a volunteer project, at an unpaid internship, or any kind of extracurricular activity, then you probably met someone there who you could use as a reference.